 Each piece of SCC and Unilloy cast iron cookware is checked carefully for imperfections.
 Before, any rough burrs and edges are rounded and smoothed.

 First, workers use a grinder to remove the molding gate mark and to smooth the edges.
-Then foundry workers take an extra step.
-And use a precision tool to round the edges to remove any roughness from inside the handles.
+Then, foundry workers take an extra step.
+And use a precision tool to round the edges to remove any roughness inside the handles.
 And this extra care makes the cookware a joy to pick up and use.

-Disadvantages of Unilloy and SSC
+Disadvantages Of Unilloy And SSC

 To provide the best information possible, I have to mention any negative points I might see from my experience as a user and collector of cast iron cookware.
-And ultimately, provide you with the information you need to decide if the cookware is right for you.
-This is especially important if you’re shopping online.
+And ultimately, it provides you with the information you need to decide if the cookware is right for you.
+Answering this question is especially important if you’re shopping online.
+And I have two points you might want to consider.

-Silicone coating
+Silicone Coating

 However, many Japanese prefer non-fuss cookware that is easy to use, clean, and replace after the cooking surface deteriorates.

-SSC and Unilloy skillets have a modern silicone coating similar to the bonded layer on bakeware such as muffin trays and roasting dishes.
+SSC and Unilloy skillets have a modern silicone coating similar to the bonded layer on bakeware, such as muffin trays and roasting dishes.
 It would be almost impossible to strip the original silicone layer and replace it with traditional seasoning.

 SCC cast iron skillet (26cm) | Unilloy cast iron skillet (26cm) | |